Blue Carbon

 African boxthorn (Lycium ferocissimum) and serrated tussock (Nassella trichotoma) are present at the project site.
 Both are Weeds of National Significance, and threaten the condition of the wetland.

-NRM South will engage a contractor to remove African boxthorn by ‘cut and paint’, and spray serrated tussock where present across the site.
+NRM South engaged a contractor to remove African boxthorn by ‘cut and paint’, and spray serrated tussock where present across the site.

 Revegetation

-Elevated grassy areas adjacent to the saltmarsh will be revegetated with native woody plants and grasses.
-Revegetation will restore the microclimate and consequently promote natural regrowth of saltmarsh vegetation species.
+Elevated grassy areas adjacent to the saltmarsh were revegetated with native woody plants and grasses, with the aim of helping to restore the microclimate and consequently promote natural regrowth of saltmarsh vegetation species.

 Fencing

-Access to the restored wetland and revegetated fringing habitat will be controlled through up to 2 km of fencing, which permanently excludes stock, to protect important saltmarsh vegetation communities and Aboriginal cultural heritage from trampling.
+Access to the restored wetland and revegetated fringing habitat was controlled through up to 2 km of fencing, which permanently excludes stock, to protect important saltmarsh vegetation communities and Aboriginal cultural heritage from trampling.

 This project is in line with the United Nations Sustainable Development Goals